AviatrixSystems/Docs/HowTos/UserSSL_VPN_Centrify_SAML.rst

 	Ignore the warning since you may not have a VPN client already running.

 #.
-To test the VPN integration, you need to perform 3 steps at the aviatrix controller
+To test the VPN integration, you need to perform 3 steps at the Aviatrix Controller

 	a.
 Configure cloud account at Accounts->access account